Moondance (film): Plot

 On arriving in Dublin, Anya meets with a friend, Rose whose boyfriend, Murphy agrees to let them live in a flat rent-free above his bar.
 Dominic then decides to have his greyhound, Ishka trained as a racing dog.
 The brothers' relationship soon comes under threat when Dominic becomes increasingly jealous over Patrick and Anya's relationship.
 Not only does he want Anya all for himself, he doesn't want to lose his brother.
 Anya begins to show her affection for Dominic and an almost intimate encounter is interrupted by Patrick which causes friction between Anya and Patrick.
-While Patrick is later out drinking, Anya tries to make love to Dominic, for which he becomes uncomfortable.
+While Patrick is later out drinking, Anya tries to make love to Dominic, which makes him uncomfortable.
 As the tension continues between the brothers, Dominic decides to take a job on a boat.
 Before leaving, he returns home to the country where he sets fire to the shack.
 As he watches it burn, his mother finds him and comforts him.
 Meanwhile, Anya announces to Patrick that she will be going back to Germany after revealing that she and Dominic love each other.
 On returning to Dublin, Dominic and Patrick decide to put their differences behind them and make peace and Dominic says goodbye to Patrick and leaves.